 A strong vocabulary improves all areas of communication; vocabulary growth is linked directly to pupils’ learning and progress, as it allows access to new information.
 Vocabulary is key to reading comprehension – which is the ultimate goal of reading.
 We intend that pupils expand their vocabulary as they encounter new words through wide reading and discussion.

 4. Read widely

 We intend that pupils will have the opportunity to experience and explore wide-ranging genres and authors as they progress through the school.
-Through direct study they will learn the purpose, structure and features of differing text types which will increase the accessibility of different styles of writing for learners.
+Through direct study, they will learn the purpose, structure and features of differing text types which will increase the accessibility of different styles of writing for learners.

 5. Read for pleasure

 We aim to inspire pupils to read for pleasure so that reading becomes a leisure activity of choice.
-We intend to instil enthusiasm for reading and an understanding of the power of books to unlock the imagination and emotion which can be created by engagement with books.
-We intend that pupils will explore the writing of a range of authors and will return again to beloved stories and authors.
-Pupils will experience a range of books (fiction and non-fiction) through regular class story times – these are carefully selected to reflect the children of our local community as well as to open windows into other worlds and cultures.
+We intend to instil enthusiasm for reading and an understanding of the power of books to unlock the imagination and emotion, which can be created by engagement with books.
+We intend that pupils will explore the writing of a range of authors and will return to beloved stories and authors.
+Pupils will experience a range of books (fiction and non-fiction) through regular class story times – carefully selected to reflect the children of our local community as well as to open windows into other worlds and cultures.